 A system for logging homebrew fermentation temperatures.
 It has been used an experiment for learning different programming languages and frameworks.
 Its current codebase is a Go web service and a Xamarin.Forms client.
 The client is not currently open source due to the licenses of a few libraries which I hope to replace.
 This was originally a Phoenix/Elixir server and a React Native mobile app.
 After a long break due to a second child being born and changes in my language interests, that version was abandoned to start the current codebase.
 Eventually I will also add code for monitoring and reporting temperatures from a Raspberry Pi and possibly Arduino.

 Django AllAuth is an alternative authentication framework for Django.
 Django's built in auth system only covers authentication and password reset type functionality.
 Django AllAuth adds in things like social auth and user registration.

 This was developed by my employer, Mobelux for Livio and the SmartDeviceLink project.
 Livio chose to open source the project.
 I get an unfair amount of credit in the commits on this one.
-The majority was developed by a co-worker, but I got to extract it out of the original project into its own package.
+The majority was developed by a a co-worker, but I got to extract it out of the original project into its own package.

 Find ways to contribute

 Here are a few of my favorites with a large and interesting community around them.